skyfox69/jsapi/README.md

 get 'echo', to: 'echo#index'
 ```

-Specify the API operation in `app/api_defs/echo.rb`:
+Specify the operation to be bound to the API endpoint in `app/api_defs/echo.rb`:

 ```ruby
 # app/api_defs/echo.rb